Showcase and Spotlight Selection Processen | fr

 - Focused on artistic performance as opposed to lecture/demonstration or other purely "educational" staging.
 (Although education-based programming is an important aspect of this market, the selected showcase slots are specifically for artistic/performance-based presentations.)

-- Represented by high quality materials including video of the full performance of the actual touring show that will be considered (please reflect actual number or touring performers).
+- Represented by high quality materials including video of the actual touring show that will be considered (please reflect actual number or touring performers).
 If you are submitting in the music category, you must submit materials that have quality audio as well as video of the actual performance.

 - Flexible enough to be performed during Showcase with potential technical and time restrictions that may arise.